vercel/next.js/docs/basic-features/eslint.md

 ```

 The `next` configuration already handles setting default values for the `parser`, `plugins` and `settings` properties.
 There is no need to manually re-declare any of these properties unless you need a different configuration for your use case.
 If you include any other shareable configurations, **you will need to make sure that these properties are not overwritten or modified**.
 Otherwise, we recommend removing any configurations that share behavior with the `next` configuration or extending directly from the Next.js ESLint plugin as mentioned above.

-If ESLint shows a conflicting plugin error, it is because you have installed a different version than what Next.js already includes.
-You should remove the conflicting plugins from your `package.json`.